 One family member or friend can stay with you until you are taken to the operating room.
-Provide the nurse with your family member or friend's contact number so your surgeon can call them when your operation is over.

 When the operating room is ready, you will be brought in on a stretcher.
 After surgery you will be taken to the recovery room.
 Recovery takes two to three hours.
 Your surgeon and anesthesiologist may visit you there.